Talk. Teach. Play. It’s Official!

 TALK: Skillful Instruction 3 minutes of verbal instruction of, what, how, when, why and what is in it for them.
 Use the same terms that you want them to remember and teach them “cues” so that you are not always having to scream.

-TEACH: Dynamic Drills 6 minutes of actual teaching or working on the skill.
+TALK: Dynamic Drills 6 minutes of actual teaching or working on the skill.
 Whatever the skill is, use drills that allow the players to have some success and a clear understanding of the skill they are learning and how it will be used in games.

-PLAY: Friendly Competition
+TALK: Friendly Competition

 6 minutes of fun challenges or competitions using what they just learned.
 If you can help the players to have fun and feel challenged using the skills you have just taught them, it will translate into better success come game day.
 Minimal directions and corrections, just reinforce the rules of the game.